Google founder hopes Alphabet spells innovation

 SAN FRANCISCO (AP) — Google founder Larry Page is hoping his newly created company called Alphabet becomes synonymous with innovation.

-In a Monday night appearance, Page described Alphabet as a way to ensure engineers and scientists working on projects that have little or nothing to do with Google's Internet search and advertising business have the independence that they need to develop products that could affect billions of people.
+Page told a crowd Monday night that he views Alphabet Inc. as a way to ensure the various projects that have little or nothing to do with Google's Internet search and advertising business have the independence that they need to experiment and develop products that could potentially affect billions of people.

-Monday's 20-minute appearance marked Page's first public remarks since he announced in August that Alphabet would become Google's holding company, as well as the parent of riskier ventures involved in self-driving cars, Internet-beaming balloons, Internet-connected appliances and medical research.
+The appearance at a Fortune magazine dinner marked Page's first public remarks since he announced Alphabet would become the parent company of Google and other ventures involved in self-driving cars, Internet-beaming balloons, Internet-connected appliances and medical research.